-We consider that candidates will normally be able to meet the time limits in communicating with us.
-Where there are circumstances which mean a candidate cannot reasonably meet such time limits they must communicate this to us at the earliest opportunity.
+We expect that candidates will meet the time limits outlined in the policy.
+Where there are exceptional circumstances which mean a candidate cannot reasonably meet such time limits they must communicate this to us at the earliest opportunity and submit evidence to justify the delay.
+Where accepted, and where possible, new timescales may be agreed (see section 4.8).